evade84/evade84.github.io/docs/index.md

 <hr/>

-You may also donate crypto if you wish to support development:
+You may also donate some crypto if you wish to support development:

 BTC: `bc1q9xh45gmdr5cd6nt7x55zmmjzrlf6v4wan5u6vz`